 It’s very important to understand the difference between a widget and a widget area.
 Please see the below information to help understand the difference between the two.

 Widget – A WordPress Widget is a small block that performs a unique function.
 Avada includes several custom widgets such as the Avada Twitter widget, Avada Social Links, or the Avada Recent Work widget.
-In addition, there are several default widgets that WordPress includes such as Recent Posts or Recent Comments.
-Widgets can go inside a widget area, and as of Avada 6.2, can also be placed and edited directly on the page using the new Widget Element.
+In addition, there are several default widgets that WordPress includes such as Recent Posts or Recent Comments, and additionally, other plugins can add their own widgets.
+Widgets can go inside a widget area, and with Avada 6.2 and up, can also be placed and edited directly on the page using the new Widget Element.

 Widget Areas – A Widget Area is a container that holds widgets.
 Avada includes 2 pre-made widget areas (footer columns, sliding bar columns) and also allows you to create custom Widget Areas which can be applied to the 5 widget-ready areas of the theme.
 It’s a great way to customize your site.